Class-Incremental Motion Forecasting: Introduction

-Despite this progress, existing motion forecasting approaches are designed under a closed-world assumption, where the set of agent categories is fixed in advance and exhaustive annotations are available for every semantic class.
-However, this assumption often fails to generalize to the real-world where novel classes such as e-scooters might need to be routinely incorporated into the model.
-Under a closed-world training paradigm, adding a new class requires re-annotation of historical data with the new label and full model re-training, which is both economically prohibitive and operationally impractical.
-Na\"ive fine-tuning on limited data containing only the new class typically leads to catastrophic forgetting, degrading forecasting performance on previously learned classes.
+\IEEEpubidadjcol Despite this progress, existing motion forecasting approaches are designed under a closed-world assumption, in which the set of agent categories is fixed in advance, and exhaustive annotations are available for every semantic class.
+However, this assumption often fails to generalize to the real world, where novel classes such as e-scooters may need to be routinely incorporated into the model.
+Under a static training paradigm, adding a new class requires re-annotating historical data with the new label, annotating newly recorded data with the old classes, and retraining the full model on the combined dataset, which is economically prohibitive and operationally impractical.
+Na\"ive fine-tuning on limited data containing only the new class typically leads to catastrophic forgetting~\cite{mccloskey1989catastrophic, ratcliff1990connectionist}, degrading forecasting performance on previously learned classes.
 These challenges are further exacerbated during real-world deployment, especially on edge devices, where storage and data retention constraints prevent model re-training on fully labeled datasets.

-In this work, we address these limitations by formalizing \textit{open-world motion forecasting} - an end-to-end class-incremental setting where models predict future trajectories directly from raw camera observations and incorporate new semantic classes from limited labeled data while retaining forecasting performance on previously learned ones without access to the original training set.
-To this end, we propose \underline{O}pen-World \underline{M}otion Pr\underline{E}dictio\underline{N} (\net), the first approach specifically designed to address this novel setting.
+In this work, we address these limitations by formalizing \textit{class-incremental motion forecasting} - an end-to-end incremental setting where models predict future trajectories directly from raw camera observations and incorporate new semantic classes from limited labeled data while retaining forecasting performance on previously learned ones without access to the original training set.
+To this end, we propose c\underline{O}ntinual \underline{M}otion Pr\underline{E}dictio\underline{N} (\net), the first approach specifically designed to address this novel setting.
 Our framework enables existing models to integrate new semantic classes using only a small set of annotated image sequences per class, while explicitly mitigating catastrophic forgetting.
 By eliminating the need for large-scale dataset re-annotation, full model re-training, and long-term storage of the entire dataset, our approach offers a scalable and memory-efficient solution for adding new classes to a motion forecasting model, as illustrated in \Cref{fig:teaser}.